Zidanela/corona-sdk/README.md

 diff = cb.differences.ANGLE_180
 diff = cb.differences.ANGLE_270
 ```

+### Troubleshooting

+__Don't see any interstitials?__
+1. Make sure your device has a solid internet connection.
+2. Make sure you have an [active publishing campaign](http://help.chartboost.com/documentation/publishing) setup in the Chartboost dashboard.

 ---
 Questions?
 We're happy to help &mdash; just drop us a line at <support@chartboost.com>.